-Point to Ponder: Cravings during pregnancy - - - maybe the gut bacteria and the Vegas nerve?
+Point to Ponder: Cravings during pregnancy - - - maybe the gut bacteria and the vagus nerve?

 Vitamins K1 and K2 are fat soluble and are transported via CM Chylomicrons (CMs) and Chylomicron Remnants (CMRs), as is oral Vitamin D and A and Beta Carotene and E and CoQ10.

 A quick observation of oxidized LDL.
 It is supposed to be!
 Why?
 Well, assuming the LDL leaves the liver properly coated, its job is to drop off the chemical packages along the way.
 Think of it as removing chrome from your bumper.
 Well, after drifting along over a couple of days, the coating is worn off and the LDL get reprocessed in the liver.
 Now, is there validity to this oxidized LDL?
 Well, kinda, so make sure you are putting enough K, CoQ10, E in your “diet” and then get it measured.
 In the author’s opinion you should have an excess of the above so as to make sure you have maximized your chemical deliveries.

 This now takes us to the chemical coatings in the liver of LDL, HDL, and VLDL.
 What appears to be occurring is that the small LDL produced by “bad fats” does not have sufficient surface area for all the “stuff” it is to carry - - - so the body apparently reacts by making a lot of them.
 It’s sort of the same for the HDL.
 Size matters, so you want “fluffy” LDL and HDL so as to maximize the amount of chemical packages you can carry.
 Classic surface chemistry.

 In reality, the large LDL plays no negative role in heart disease